-That city was Constantinople, the very last of the important metropolises of antiquity.
+That city was Constantinople, the very last of the great metropolises of antiquity.
 In AD 324, in a decision that inevitably reminds one of Alexander the Great’s creation of Alexandria, Constantine elected to build his own namesake city on the site of a Greek settlement known at the time as Byzantium, situated at an auspicious location: on either side of the Strait of Bosporus, straddling Europe and Asia.
 Four years later, he declared it to be the capital of the Roman Empire.
 He took this radical step not least in an effort to escape the shadow of his empire’s pagan past.
 The new capital could be a Christian city from the outset, free of the baggage of all that history.
 It represented a chance for the empire to wash away its sins and be reborn in a way not dissimilar to the chance Jesus Christ had given all of humanity to do the same.

 Historians have been debating ever since whether and to what extent Christianity itself contributed to this slow decline.
 “The two greatest problems in history,” wrote the twentieth-century scholar J.S.
 Reid, are “how to account for the rise of Rome, and how to account for her fall.”
-Does the fact that Christianity’s rise can be plotted on a graph as a virtual direct inverse of Rome’s decline represent indubitable evidence of causation, or is it a mere historical coincidence?
+Does the fact that Christianity’s rise can be plotted on a graph as a direct inverse of Rome’s decline constitute indubitable evidence of causation, or is it a mere historical coincidence?

 Edward Gibbon, for his part, was happy to lay a big part of the blame at the feet of Jesus Christ.
 The new religion, he claimed, distracted the best and the brightest from the serious problems of this world just when they could least afford it.